-The University of Nebraska Medical Centers College of Public Health, already renowned for its expertise in Biopreparedness and Biosecurity, is a leading researcher to establish evidence-based knowledge in the field.
+The College of Public Health at the University of Nebraska Medical Center (UNMC), already renowned for its expertise in bio-preparedness and biosecurity, is a leading researcher to establish evidence-based knowledge in the field.

-Through coursework, students of the Emergency Preparedness, MPH will:
+Through coursework, students of the Public Health, MPH (Emergency Preparedness) program will:

 - Explore events including natural disasters, intentional acts of terrorism and newly emerging infectious disease threats.

 - The course curriculum is designed to be reflective and inclusive of current and nationally endorsed competencies in emergency preparedness leadership, crisis communication, information management, practice improvement and planning and responder health and safety.